IstariRobotics/egohub/README.md

 | :----------- | :------------- | :---------------- | :----------------------------------------------------- |
 | **EgoDex**   | `egodex`       | `EgoDexAdapter`   | Supports video, camera pose, and hand/skeleton poses. |

+Instructions on downoading datasets can be found in `README_DATASETS.md`.

 ## Supported Tools

 This table lists the enrichment tools available for post-processing canonical HDF5 files.